tripat86/DatingApp/README.md

 - Used AutoMapper in webapi core.

-- Implemented drag and drop photo upload integrating into a cloud platform (cloudinary)
+- Drag and drop photo upload integration into a cloud platform (cloudinary)

-- Implemented a private messaging system
+- Private messaging system

-- Implemented functioanlity where user can like profiles of other user's profile( of opposite sex )
+- User can like profiles of other users( of opposite sex ) and can recieve likes from other users as well.
+Implemented Many-To-Many relationships.

-- Implemented filtering, sorting and paging of data
+- Filtering, sorting and paging of data

-- Implemented Authentication using JWT Authentication tokens for securing Webapi's.
+- Authentication using JWT Authentication tokens for securing Webapi's.

 - Handled errors in the API and the SPA